-Select Business Experience: Retired Chief Executive Officer of MillerCoors LLC Board Committees: Compensation Governance Other Public Directorships: None
+Select Business Experience: Retired Chief Executive Officer of MillerCoors LLC

+Board Committees: Compensation Governance Other Public Directorships: None

 From 2011 until his retirement in 2015, Mr. Long served as Chief Executive Officer of MillerCoors LLC ("MillerCoors"), a joint venture between two publicly traded beverage companies.
 From 2008 to 2011, Mr. Long served as President and Chief Commercial Officer of MillerCoors.
-From 2007 to 2008, Mr. Long served as Chief Executive Officer of Miller Brewing Company, a beverage company, and he served as Chief Marketing Officer of Miller Brewing Company from 2005 to 2007.
-Prior to joining Miller Brewing Company, Mr. Long septent 17 years in various senior leadership positions at The Coca-Cola Company, a beverage company, including Vice President of Strategic Marketing, Global Brands, Vice President Strategic Marketing Research and Trends, President of Coca-Cola's Great Britain and Ireland Division and President of the Northwest Europe Division.
+From 2007 to 2008, Mr. Long served as Chief Executive Officer of Miller Brewing Company, a beverage company, and he served as Chief Marketing Officer of Miller Brewing Company, a beverage company, including Vice President of Strategic Marketing, Global Brands, Vice President Strategic Marketing Research and Trends, President of Coca-Cola's Great Britain and Ireland Division and President of the Northwest Europe Division.